hoytech/quadrable/README.md

 LMDB is a B+ tree database, unlike Log-Structured-Merge (LSM) databases such as LevelDB.
 Compared to LevelDB, LMDB has better read performance and uses the CPU more efficiently.
 It has instant recovery after a crash, suffers from less write amplification, offers real ACID transactions and multi-process access (in addition to multi-thread), and is less likely to suffer data corruption.

-LMDB supports multi-version concurrency control (MVCC).
+LMDB uses multi-version concurrency control (MVCC).
 This is great for concurrency, because writers don't block readers, and readers don't block anybody (in fact there are no locks or system calls at all in the read path).
 But yes, this does mean that Quadrable has built a copy-on-write layer on top of a copy-on-write database.
 This is necessary because LMDB's MVCC snapshots are not persistent (they cannot outlive a transaction), and because our nodes are more granular than LMDB's B+ tree pages.

 ### nodeId

 Some implementations of hash trees store leaves and nodes in a database keyed by the node's hash.
 This has the nice property that records are automatically de-duplicated.
-Since a collision-resistant hash function is used, if two values have the same hash they can be assumed to be identical.
+Since a collision-resistant hash function is used, if two nodes have the same hash they can be assumed to be identical, including the entire sub-tree of nodes underneath it.
 This is called [content-addressable storage](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).

 Quadrable does not do this.
 Instead, every time a node is added, a numeric 64-bit incrementing `nodeId` is allocated and the node is stored with this key.
 Although records are not de-duplicated, there are several advantages to this scheme:

 * Nodes are clustered together in the database based on when they were created.
 This takes advantage of the phenomenon known as [locality of reference](https://medium.com/@adamzerner/spatial-and-temporal-locality-for-dummies-b080f2799dd).
 In particular, the top few levels of nodes in a tree are likely to reside in the same or nearby B+ tree pages.
+If nodes were looked-up based on their hash, traversing the tree would result in a pure random-access IO pattern (which is bad).
 * When garbage collecting unneeded nodes, no locking or reference counting is required.
 A list of collectable nodeIds can be assembled using an LMDB read-only transaction, which does not interfere with any other transactions.
 The nodeIds it finds can simply be deleted from the tree.
 Since a nodeId is never reused, nobody could've "grabbed it back".
 * Intermediate nodes don't store the hashes of their two children nodes, but instead just the nodeIds.
 This means these references occupy `8*2 = 16` bytes, rather than `32*2 = 64`.